cbaker730/openssl_enc_dec/README.md

 # openssl_enc_dec
-Commands to encrypt and decrypt a file with openssl
+Simple walkthrough for encrypting and decrypting a file with openssl